 One of the best road trips to undertake in Portugal is from Lisbon to Costa Vicentina in the south of the country.
 You can complete this road trip in a couple of days, stopping at various places in between.

-When you happen to reach your destination, then one of the best things to see in Costa Vicentina is the beach and water views you get in the network of hiking trails spanning hundreds of kilometers.
+When you happen to reach your destination, then one of the best things to do in Costa Vicentina is hiking the Rota Vicentina and admiring the beach and water views you get in the network of hiking trails spanning hundreds of kilometers.

 One of the best hiking trails in the area is Almograve – Zambujeira do Mar, which provides 22.5 km (a little under 14 miles) of scenic landscapes.
 Another great hike is the Fisherman’s Trail.
 When exploring the place, you should also visit tourist places like Zambujeira do Mar, Odemira, and Odeceixe.